 The dangers far surpass Facebook or Google.
 There are news dangers on every major publishing site that allows contributors too.
-When you allow this to go unchecked and publishers have people contributing content marked as journalism without any checks and balances, you ultimately dilute the name of that publishing outlet.
+When you allow this to go unchecked and publishers have people contributing content marked as journalism without a system of checks and balances, you ultimately dilute the name of that publishing outlet.

 Something has to change or journalism as we once knew it will become extinct.